Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 What Is Tax Provisioning?

-An income tax provision is an estimated amount of money businesses set aside to pay their local, state, federal, and (if applicable) foreign income taxes for the current year.
+A tax provision is the estimated amount of money businesses set aside to pay their local, state, federal, and (if applicable) foreign income taxes for the current year.
 Since businesses don’t know their exact net income or applicable tax rate until the end of the year, they generally use estimates to calculate tax provisions.
 Most companies also choose to add a buffer amount to make sure that they don’t underestimate their taxes.

 Your actual income tax is calculated as: